The Federal Trade Commission recently announced higher reporting thresholds for pre-merger notifications filed on or after February 24, 2014.

-The U.S. Federal Trade Commission (FTC) recently announced revised thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR) and 2013 thresholds for determining whether parties trigger the prohibition against interlocking directors under Section 8 of the Clayton Act.
+The U.S. Federal Trade Commission (FTC) recently announced increased thresholds for the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (HSR) and 2014 thresholds for determining whether parties trigger the prohibition against interlocking directors under Section 8 of the Clayton Act.

 Notification Threshold Adjustments

-Pursuant to the amendments passed by the U.S. Congress in 2000, the FTC published revised thresholds for HSR pre-merger notifications in the Federal Register on January 11, 2013.
-These revised thresholds will become effective on February 11, 2013.
-Any transaction completed and any HSR pre-merger notifications filed on or after February 11, 2013, must comply with these new thresholds.
+Pursuant to the amendments passed by the U.S. Congress in 2000, the FTC published revised thresholds for HSR pre-merger notifications in the Federal Register on January 23, 2014.
+These increased thresholds will become effective on February 24, 2014.
+Any transaction completed and any HSR pre-merger notifications filed on or after February 24, 2014, must comply with these new thresholds.

 The adjustments will affect parties contemplating HSR notifications in various ways.
-Parties may be relieved from the obligation to file a notification for transactions closed on or after February 11, 2013, that result in holdings below the adjusted base threshold.
-For example, a transaction resulting in the acquiring person holding voting securities or assets valued at less than $70.9 million would not be reportable on or after the effective date.
+Parties may be relieved from the obligation to file a notification for transactions closed on or after February 24, 2014, that result in holdings below the adjusted base threshold.
+For example, a transaction resulting in the acquiring person holding voting securities or assets valued at less than $75.9 million would not be reportable on or after the effective date.
 The adjustments will also affect various exemptions under the HSR rules.
-For example, acquisitions by U.S. persons of foreign assets and voting securities of foreign issuers will now be exempt unless they generated U.S. sales in excess of $70.9 million or, in the case of foreign voting securities, the issuer has assets in the United States valued in excess of $70.9 million.
+For example, acquisitions by U.S. persons of foreign assets and voting securities of foreign issuers will now be exempt, unless they generated U.S. sales in excess of $75.9 million or, in the case of foreign voting securities, the issuer has assets in the United States valued in excess of $75.9 million.

 Parties may also realize a benefit of lower notification filing fees for transactions that just cross current thresholds.
 Under the rules, the acquiring person must pay a filing fee, although the parties may allocate that fee amongst themselves.
 Filing fees for HSR-reportable transactions will remain unchanged for now (although the FTC is pursuing filing fee increases).
 However, the applicable filing fee tiers will shift upward as a result of the GNP-indexing adjustments: